The-Marcy-Lab-School/marcy-curriculum-docs/mod-4-interactive-data-driven-ui/4-dev-servers-vite-esmodules.md

 Vite provides a few features that are of great use to us when building web applications:

-* A **development server** to serve local files over HTTP.
+* A **development server** to serve local files over HTTP and avoid CORS errors.
 It also comes with "hot reloading" (you don't have to refresh to see your changes).
 * A **project starter template** for quickly getting a project started, organized with ES modules.
 * A **build command that bundles your code**, pre-configured to output highly optimized static assets for production.
 We'll learn more about this when we are deploying projects.